tylerhou/site-old/content/posts/iterators-generators-python.md

 Python also has an "iterable" interface.
 Iterables are generally objects that can be iterated over, like lists, sets, dictionaries, and even the `range` object.
-Iterables implement the `__iter__` method (which constructs a new iterator from the iterable).
+They implement the `__iter__` method (which constructs a new iterator from the iterable).

 Iterables are not to be confused with iterators!
-Iterables are not necessary iterators, and iterators are not necessarily iterables.
+Iterables are not necessary iterators, and vice versa.
+Python will error if you call `next` on an object that isn't an iterator, even if it is an iterable.

-Also, Python will error if you call `next` on a non-iterator even if it is an iterable, so be careful if you receive an sequence and you want to treat it like an iterator!
-It might be just an iterable, so always convert it to an iterator first using `iter`.
+So be careful if you receive an sequence and you want to treat it like an iterator!
+It might be just an iterable, so always convert it first using `iter()`.
 (If it's already an iterator, `iter` will return it as is.)

 ```python